diogosalazar/webpack/scenarios/README.md

 ## The scenarios

-We currently have 3 scenrios set up:
+We currently have 3 scenarios set up:

 1. 'minimal': it basically answers "no" to ever choice, so no router, no elint, no tests
 2. 'full': It answers "yes" to every choice.
 With router, with linting (standard), with full tests (jest & e2e)